 This photograph shows Hugh Allan Pettigrew in the grounds of St Fagans Castle in about 1930.

-Andrew Alexander Pettigrew (1875-1936) was the youngest son of Andrew and Agnes Pettigrew, and like his brothers he served an apprenticeship with his father in the gardens of Cardiff Castle.
-He was appointed Chief Officer of the Parks and Open Spaces of Cardiff in 1915, a post which he held with great distinction for 21 years until his early death.
-He wrote The Public Parks and Recreation Grounds of Cardiff, an unpublished account of the history of Cardiff's parks, which was meticulously researched and remains the prime authority for the early development of the City's parks and open spaces.
+Andrew Alexander Pettigrew (1875-1936) was the youngest son of Andrew and Agnes Pettigrew, and like his brothers he served an apprenticeship with his father in the gardens of Cardiff Castle, followed by further training at Kew Gardens.
+He was appointed Chief Officer of the Parks and Open Spaces of Cardiff in March 1915, the Parks Committee particularly noting his scientific knowledge of botany.
+Pettigrew was appointed from a field of more than a hundred applicants.
+He served with great distinction for 21 years until his early death, and wrote The Public Parks and Recreation Grounds of Cardiff, an unpublished account of the history of Cardiff's parks, which was meticulously researched and remains the prime authority for the early development of the City's parks and open spaces.
 His expertise lead to a request from the Penarth Council to inspect the bowling green at Belle Vue Park in Penarth, the condition of which had attracted criticism from local players.
 Pettigrew, accompanied by his brother Hugh, visited Belle Vue and gave advice which resulted in a satisfactory conclusion.

 A.A Pettigrew died on July 20th 1936 and was buried in Cathays Cemetery.
 When his death was reported to the Parks Committee, the members expressed "their deep appreciation of his upright and amicable character, which rendered relations with this Committee always of the most cordial nature, of the energetic, capable and loyal manner in which he served them for so long, and of the work by which, following the tradition of his brother before him, he beautified the City of Cardiff, in whose Parks his handiwork will for long endure.".
 The Committee also accepted an offer from W. W. Pettigrew to carry out his brother's duties without remuneration until the appointment of a new Chief Officer.
 In an obituary in the Kew Guild Journal it was said that "One of his greatest achievements has been the development of Roath Park, where he gathered together a very fine collection of plants, trees and shrubs and planted these skilfully and artistically."